Azure/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/index.md

 ### Build the Infrastructure as Code Using Bicep

 To begin, we need to define the Bicep modules that will be required to generate the Infrastructure code.
 Our goal for this module is to have a freshly created resource group that encompasses all the necessary resources and configurations - such as connection strings, secrets, environment variables, and Dapr components - which we utilized to construct our solution.
 By the end, we will have a new resource group that includes the following resources.

 ![aca-resources](../../assets/images/10-aca-iac-bicep/aca-rescources.jpg)

 !!! note
     To simplify the execution of the module, we will assume that you have already created latest images of three services and pushed them to a container registry.
 [This section](#deploy-the-infrastructure-and-create-the-components) below guides you through different options of getting images pushed to either Azure Container Registry (ACR) or GitHub Container Registry (GHCR).

-    If we created and deployed container registery as part of the Bicep scripts, then we can't build and push images to the created ACR in an automated way because creating the three ACA container apps is reliant on ACR's images.

-    In a production setting, a DevOps pipeline would be in place to automate the whole process - commencing with ACR creation, followed by building and pushing docker images, and concluding with executing the
-    Bicep script to establish the remaining resources.
-As it is outside the scope of this workshop, we will not delve into the creation of a DevOps pipeline here.

 #### 1. Add the Needed Extension to VS Code
 To proceed, you must install an extension called [Bicep](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
 This extension will simplify building Bicep files as it offers IntelliSense, Validation, listing all available resource types, etc..